KaumudiMendis/sql-challenge/README.md

 If using a password, do not upload your password to your GitHub repository.
 See https://www.youtube.com/watch?v=2uaTPmNvH0I and https://help.github.com/en/github/using-git/ignoring-files for more information.

-Create a histogram to visualize the most common salary ranges for employees.
+Created a histogram to visualize the most common salary ranges for employees.

-Create a bar chart of average salary by title.
+Created a bar chart of average salary by title.

 Epilogue
 Evidence in hand, you march into your boss's office and present the visualization.
 With a sly grin, your boss thanks you for your work.
 On your way out of the office, you hear the words, "Search your ID number."
 You look down at your badge to see that your employee ID number is 499942.

 Submission
-  Create an image file of your ERD.
+  Created an image file of your ERD.

-  Create a .sql file of your table schemata.
+  Created a .sql file of your table schemata.

-  Create a .sql file of your queries.
+  Created a .sql file of your queries.

-  (Optional) Create a Jupyter Notebook of the bonus analysis.
+  ##(Optional) Create a Jupyter Notebook of the bonus analysis.

+  ###This will be submitted as the second part.

   Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

   Ensure your repository has regular commits and a thorough README.md file

-Rubric
+#Rubric
 Unit 9 Rubric - SQL Homework - Employee Database: A Mystery in Two Parts